JuliaGenderInclusive/learn-julia/README.md

-# learn-julia
+# julia-with-us
-Materials for the Learn Julia with Us workshop series
+Materials for the Julia Gender Inclusive workshop series "Learn Julia with Us"